jaiberPino/Chat-GPT/README.md

 # Chat-GPT
-Diferents tools and usages with chatgpt
+Diferents tools and uses with chatgpt